FREE WELL TESTING EVENT IN MAY:

 Protect Our Water Jackson Hole (POWJH) received a U.S. Environmental Protection Agency (EPA) Environmental Education grant, with a supporting matching grant from the Community Foundation of Jackson Hole, to work with Jackson Hole High School science teachers and students on a water quality awareness curriculum.

-As part of the program, the Advanced Placement Environmental Science students will volunteer their time to host a drinking water well testing event in May.
+As part of the program, the Advanced Placement (AP) Environmental Science students will volunteer their time to host drinking water well testing events.
 Free well test kits will be provided, and students will instruct community members how to complete the test.
-Any private well owner can participate.
+Any Teton County, WY private well owner can participate.

 All Teton County residents using water from a private drinking water well are responsible for its testing, operation, and maintenance to ensure the water is safe to drink.
-Late spring is the best time to test well water because snowmelt and rain increase the likelihood of disturbing contaminants.
+Spring is the best time to test well water because snowmelt and rain increase the likelihood of disturbing contaminants.
 (The Town of Jackson performs regular water quality testing to ensure a safe water supply.
-Town residents can read the 2022 Annual Water Quality Report at: jacksonwy.gov/174/Water-Division)
+Town residents can read the 2023 Annual Water Quality Report at: jacksonwy.gov/174/Water-Division)

 What is included in the free test kits?